digitalmacgyver/viblio_backend/vib/cv/FaceRecognition/README.md

   one user, and consider only faces and contacts for that user.
   * Users offer a way to partition the face recognition system into independent pieces.
-* Score: Each face added to the system must include a score.
-This score is used by the face recognition system to identify the "best" faces to be used internally for recognition.
-Higher values indicate better faces.

 Efficiency / Performance
 ------------------------